ericproffitt/TopicModelsVB.jl/README.md

 # Pads a corpus by entering generic values for lex and/or user keys which appear in documents but not in the corpus dictionaries.

 cullcorp!(corp::Corpus; terms::Bool=false, readers::Bool=false, len::Int=1)
-# Culls the corpus of documents which contain lex and/or user keys in a document's terms/readers (resp.) fields which don't appear in the corpus dictionaries.
+# Culls the corpus of documents which contain lex and/or user keys in a document's terms/readers (resp.) fields yet don't appear in the corpus dictionaries.
 # All documents of length < len are removed.

 fixcorp!(corp::Corpus; lex::Bool=true, terms::Bool=true, users::Bool=true, readers::Bool=true, stop::Bool=false, order::Bool=true, b::Int=1, len::Int=1, alphabet::Bool=true)